 This chicken adobo recipe honors the authentic ingredients that go into making this popular Filipino dish.
-I grew up believing an unspoken rule that you aren't allowed to deviate too far from the classic recipe for Filipino-style adobo.
+I grew up believing a rule that you aren't allowed to deviate too far from classic Filipino recipes.
+But Filipino food is meant to be flexible, so call this my take on chicken adobo!
 Despite the regional variations of chicken adobo, everyone expects a foundational profile of tangy, umami, and meaty flavors.

-The cooking technique is a twist I discovered over time making chicken adobo.
-It started with purchasing a cast iron that I didn't know how to utilize effectively at first.
-During one night of experimentation, I decided to cook chicken adobo in the cast iron instead of a pot, then braise the chicken in its own sauce in the oven.
-The result was tender meat with crispy skin that we devoured in one sitting.
+During one night of experimentation, I decided to cook chicken adobo in the cast iron instead of a pot then braise the chicken in its own sauce in the oven.
+The result was tender meat with crispy skin that was devoured in one sitting.
 I haven't looked back since!
-Listen, I love stewed soft chicken adobo as much as I love arroz caldo, but the texture of this cast-iron cooking style with the chicken's crispy skin and tender meat feels like having the best of both worlds!
+Listen, I love stewed soft chicken adobo as much as I love arroz caldo, but the texture of this cast-iron cooking style with the chicken's crispy skin and tender meat feels like I get best of both worlds!

 Brief History of Chicken Adobo